-Much of their “Old Toll Road” property (as with their nearby neighbors) is steep and rugged with slopes reaching 30 degrees.
-As a result they are limited to where vineyards can be developed.
-They planted their 2-acre estate vineyard in Spring of 2000 and for a number of years they sold the fruit.
+This “Old Toll Road” property is steep and rugged with slopes reaching 30 degrees.
+As a result new vineyard development is limited.
+Two acres of vines were planted in Spring of 2000 and for a number of years the fruit was sold to area vintners.
 The property sits on the side of canyon – Calistoga is known in the Napa Valley for being among the warmest parts of the valley during the daytime.
 The summer mornings here can be quite warm – however unlike on the valley floor they are in a canyon which backs right up to Mt.
 St. Helena and the Palisades.
-This often ensures for good air flow and windier afternoons – cooling things down.
-This certainly helps balance the warmth of the mornings ensuring a more overall moderate micro climate for their vineyard.
+This often ensures for good air flow and windier afternoons – cooling things down and helps balance the warmth of the mornings ensuring a more overall moderate micro climate for their vineyard.

-The 2009 Cabernet Sauvignon is their first release of wine from their palisades property – their home vineyard.
+The 2009 Rarecat Cabernet Sauvignon is their first release of wine from the Old Toll Hillside Vineyard.
 Several clones of Cabernet are planted on site including one particular clone that is known for its very small production, and small berries with a high skin to juice ratio.
-As a result, their production is extremely limited.
+As a result, production is extremely limited.
 Only 250 cases of the Cabernet were made in 2009.
 The grapes from this particular hillside location produce wines with great structure and very good acidity.